Find out what personal liability insurance covers and how much you need.Get Free Quotes

 Your liability insurance does not pay you.
 A liability insurance policy pays someone else on your behalf, usually as reimbursement for bodily injury or property damage occurring on your property or as a result of your actions (or those of a family member).

-Put simply, a personal liability policy covers a homeowner — or renter — if they are held liable for damages arising from their property.
+A personal liability policy covers a homeowner — or renter — if they are held liable for damages arising from their property.
 This includes property damage or bodily injury that occurs beyond the boundaries of your property as well.
-For instance, if you accidentally harm someone while vacationing abroad — as long as it is a non-business activity and does not occur in a car — your liability policy will provide coverage.
+For instance, if you accidentally harm someone while vacationing abroad — as long as it is a non-business activity and does not occur in a car — your liability policy will cover the medical bills up to the policy limits.

 Homeowners personal liability coverage extends to cover those living at your address.
 This includes your children and pets.
 For instance, if your child accidentally breaks a neighbor’s window, this would be covered under the property damage portion of your policy.
-You are similarly covered if your dog bites someone while you are out on a walk.
+Similarly, if your dog bites someone while you are out on a walk, your insurance company would cover the medical expenses.

 In the event you are sued, personal liability coverage will also cover defense costs or other legal expenses accrued if a claim ends up in court.